ucb-ee290c/ucb-ee290c.github.io/tutorials/baremetal-ide/Baremetal IDE Lab.md

             *GPIOA_OUTPUT_VAL = 0b0;
         }
         counter ++;
-        delay(4000000);
+        delay(20000);
     }
 }
 ```
 The blinky program begins with some pointer definitions that define where all of the control registers of the GPIOs exist.
-Of special note is the `CLINT_MTIME` register which is separate from the GPIO bank. `CLINT_MTIME` is a register that simply counts up once every clock cycle which is useful for timing operations and setting delays.
+Of special note is the `CLINT_MTIME` register which is separate from the GPIO bank. `CLINT_MTIME` is a register that simply counts up once every "tick" which is 1/1000 of the clock frequnecy.
+For us this is 40kHz which is useful for timing operations and setting delays.
 Next, we have a small function that uses the `MTIME` register to implement a small delay function, followed by our main program.
 Here, we simply enable pin zero’s output by writing a 1 to bit 0 of the `GPIOA_OUTPUT_EN` register then jump into our blink loop, either setting pin 0 high or low depending on the counter and delaying for 4,000,000 clock cycles.
-Since our chip is running at 40MHz, this corresponding to toggling the GPIO pin 10 times a second resulting in a blink rate of 5Hz.
+Since our chip is running at 40MHz, this corresponding to toggling the GPIO pin 2 times a second resulting in a blink rate of 1Hz.

 #### Building Blinky
 If you take a look at the d01 folder within lab, you should also see a `CMakeLists.txt` file in addition to `main.c`.